wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector.md

 mt11 = ml11 * mr11 + ml12 * mr21 + ml13 * mr31 + ml14 * mr41
 ```

 where `ml` is the left-hand matrix and `mr` is the right-hand one: `mt = ml * mr`.
-However, note that we haven't been using brackets `[]` for the access indices because we don't want to suggest we are accessing elements stored in a 1D array here.
-We are referring to the coefficients of matrices written on paper (and not stored in memory).
+However, note that we haven't been using brackets `[]` for the indices because we don't want to suggest we are accessing elements stored in a 1D array here.
+We are referring to the coefficients of matrices as used in the mathematical notation (and not those stored in memory).
 If you want to write this in C++, then it all depends on how you have stored your coefficients in memory as explained above with the vector-matrix product.
 </details>